scala/scala-lang/_posts/2025-03-05-next-scala-lts-jdk.md.md

 This change only concerns future minor versions of Scala 3.
 In particular, the Scala 3.3 LTS line is unaffected by this change.
-Scala 3.3.x releases will continue for at least a year after the next LTS line begins
+Scala 3.3.x releases will continue for at least a year after the next LTS line begins.

 There are no plans to change Scala 2’s JDK support.
 It will continue being built using JDK 8, as before.